Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 The Timber Maintenance Cycle (Every 5-7 Years)

-- Scaffolding: Unless you live in a bungalow, you will likely need scaffolding to safely reach upstairs windows for sanding and painting.
+- Scaffolding: Unless you live in a bungalow, you will likely need scaffolding to safely reach upstairs windows.
 Cost: £800+

 - Decorator/Painter: A professional will need 3-5 days to sand, fill cracks, prime, and topcoat 10 windows.
 Cost: £1,500+